-- 4.14 Since the introduction of the welfare reforms Homefinder statistical information shows that some two bedroom flats have become more difficult to let and demand for some three bedroom houses has fluctuated.
+- 4.14 Since the introduction of the welfare reforms, Homefinder statistical information shows that some two bedroom flats have become more difficult to let and demand for some three bedroom houses has fluctuated.
 This trend is reflected nationally (outside the London Boroughs) and benchmarking with Choice Based Lettings (CBL) North has substantiated this.
-There has been: - Increased demand for smaller properties as under occupiers seek to downsize - Increased difficulty in letting some family accommodation - Increased competition for smaller accommodation and those in housing need. - 4.15 In response to the above some of the Homefinder partners have relaxed their policies and will now allow children in flats, although in reality most applicants with children want a house, Prior to the introduction of the welfare reforms some landlords would let 2 bedroom flats to applicants with access to children.
-This is no longer an option for applicants affected by the size criteria and benefit reductions. - 4.16 There has also been a reduction in demand for some three bedroom houses, again this is linked with the welfare reforms.
-Some of the Homefinder partners will allow under occupancy of properties.
-This is based on a financial assessment to assess the applicants ability to pay the full rent is is often based on their economic status.
+There has been: - a) Increased demand for smaller properties as under occupiers seek to downsize - b) Increased difficulty in letting some family accommodation - c) Increased competition for smaller accommodation and those in housing need. - 4.15 In response to the above, some of the Homefinder partners have relaxed their policies and will now allow children in flats, although in reality most applicants with children want a house, Prior to the introduction of the welfare reforms some landlords would let 2 bedroom flats to applicants with access to children.
+This is no longer an option for applicants affected by the size criteria and benefit reductions.

+- 4.16 There has also been a reduction in demand for some three bedroom houses; this is linked with the welfare reforms, particularly the new under-occupation criteria or 'bedroom tax'.
+Some of the Homefinder partners will allow under occupancy of properties provided a financial assessment demonstrates the applicants' ability to pay the full rent.
 Clearly applicants who are not dependent on Housing benefit are more likely to be considered.
 Discretionary Housing Payments can also be taken into account in some cases. - 4.17 Derby Homes void levels increased in 2013/14, since April 2014 these figures have started to return to more average levels.
 Detail is shown in the table below:

 No of Voids Average Re-let

 2011/12 955 23.32

 2012/13 1012 20.31

 2013/14 1323 24.12

-2014/15 - YTD 642 22.45
+2014/15 - YTD 753 22.58

-^{}end Sept 2014
+^{}end Nov 2014

 - 4.18 The Open to All scheme was a new initiative.
 Since its implementation it has become evident that it requires fundamental ICT changes to enable full functionality.
 Open to All has been popular with applicants.
-However some of the partners have seen much shorted shortlists and there are concern that some eligible applicants with housing needs are not registering for housing but bidding on Open to All properties.
+However some of the partners have seen much reduced shortlists and there are concerns that some eligible applicants with housing needs are not registering for housing but bidding on Open to All properties.
 We have worked with Derby Homes and Metropolitan to establish the causes of this.
 We anticipate that improvements to the functionality of Open to All and improved information on the self-serve module and Derby Homefinder website will resolve this. - 4.19 In its current format allocating properties through the Open to All module is time consuming.
 When Derby Homes allocate properties via this means priority is given to applicants in housing need who make the best use of stock.
-We are currently working with our software provider to improve functionality and reduce the level of manual administrative intervention required.

-- 4.20 The need awarded for ex HMF applicants has had minimal impact due to the low numbers of ex-forces personnel registered for housing.
-Only ten applicants have been awarded this need since implementation of the new policy, four of which have been rehoused. - 4.21 Appendix 2 details the proposed changes to the housing allocations policy and gives an explanation of the reasons for the change and any requirements to software systems.
+We are currently working with our software provider to improve functionality and reduce the level of manual administrative intervention required. - 4.20 The need awarded for ex forces applicants has had minimal impact due to the low numbers of ex-forces personnel registered for housing.
+Only ten applicants have been awarded this need since implementation of the new policy, four of which have been rehoused.